SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 #### Hints and pointers

-Firstly we sum the three numbers, in order to obtain the seconds total.
+Firstly we sum the three numbers, to obtain the seconds total.
 As we know that **1 minute = 60 seconds**, we should calculate the minutes and seconds in the range 0 to 59:
 - If the result is between 0 and 59, we print 0 minutes + calculated seconds.
 - If the result is between 60 and 119, we print 1 minute + calculated seconds minus 60.
 - If the result is between 120 and 179, we print 2 minutes + calculated seconds minus 120.